PythonFZ/dud/hugo/content/install/_index.md

     git clone https://github.com/kevin-hanselman/dud

 Now use Make to build the Dud executable and install it in your Go binaries directory.
+Make sure, that the your path if configured to include the Go directory, typically `PATH="`$HOME/go/bin:$PATH`"`.

     make install

-This command will compile Dud, run an automated test suite, and install Dud to a standard location.
-It will show you where it installed Dud, and if you have a standard Go environment, it will likely be installed at `~/go/bin/dud`.
-If you haven't already, add this directory to your `$PATH` environment variable so Dud is accessible from anywhere on your system.
+This command will compile Dud, run an automated test suite, and install Dud inside the GO directory, which it will show you.